-Plasma Etching and ALE
+Plasma Etching and Atomic Layer Etching (ALE)

 During plasma processing it is important to maintain the optimum plasma conditions for the process.